 5.3.1 Educational Needs Assessment

-The purpose of the educational needs assessment is to determine if the W-2 applicant or participant needs, or would benefit from, education and training activities:
+The educational needs assessment is used to determine if the W-2 applicant or participant needs, or would benefit from, education and training activities including:

-1. A course of study meeting the standards established under Wis.
+1. A course of study meeting the high school graduation equivalency standards established under Wis.
 Stat. s.
-115.29 (4), for the granting of a declaration of equivalency of high school graduation;
+115.29 (4);

 2. Technical college courses;